Achievable logoAchievable logo

 Adaptive role of emotion

-• The Yerkes-Dodson law suggests that tasks are typically performed optimally with enough (but not excessive) emotional stimulation, manifesting as motivation rather than distress.
-Emotions also serve a survival function by influencing behavior in ways that can keep us safe.
+• The Yerkes-Dodson law suggests that tasks are typically performed best with enough (but not excessive) emotional stimulation.
+At moderate levels, arousal tends to show up as motivation rather than distress.
+Emotions also serve a survival function by shaping behavior in ways that can help keep us safe.

 Theories of emotion

-• The Cannon-Bard theory of emotion holds that physiological arousal and the emotional experience happen at the same time yet independently.
+• The Cannon-Bard theory of emotion holds that physiological arousal and the emotional experience occur at the same time but independently.

-• The Schachter-Singer two-factor theory of emotion proposes that physiological arousal and cognitive appraisal together form our emotional experience.
-Under this model, labeling our bodily responses in a particular context creates the specific emotion we feel.
+• The Schachter-Singer two-factor theory of emotion proposes that physiological arousal and cognitive appraisal together create the emotional experience.
+In this model, you label your bodily responses based on the situation, and that label becomes the specific emotion you feel.

 Theories of emotion diagram comparing major psychological models